sakishinoda/sakishinoda.github.io/about.md

 * Ten days on a spring insight week at Goldman Sachs
 * Ten weeks business intelligence and assorted project management at Syngenta
 * 12 months project management, event management and marketing communications at Syngenta
+* Presented my MSc thesis as a workshop paper at NIPS 2017

 ***